IRB Guidance: Informed Consent

 - Participants must have the ability to skip or decline to answer any questions and subjects can withdraw at any time.

 - The majority of modifications requested by the IRB are due to consent form errors.
-The Consent Form Wizard is a tool to help ensure all federally required elements of consent are included.
+The Consent Form Wizard is a tool for those submitting to the ED/SBS IRB to help ensure all federally required elements of consent are included.
 Access to this tool can be found at:

 Assent for minors